AdobeDocs/commerce-merchant-services.en/help/data-connection/using-ajo.md

     ![Sign in to your test account](assets/sign-in-account.png){width="700" zoomable="yes"}

-    With the Experience Platform Connector installed and configured, this account information is sent to the Experience Platform as a profile.
+    With the Data Connection extension installed and configured, this account information is sent to the Experience Platform as a profile.

 1. Confirm that your user account information appears in the **[!UICONTROL Profile]** section of Experience Platform.